To visit this site, enter Louis Armstrong Park at 801 N Rampart Street and once inside turn left.

-The Municipal Auditorium opened in January 1930 as “at once an opera house, a stadium, a concert hall, a Greek theater, an exhibition room, a setting for Carnival balls and a little theater for amateur dramatics.”
-It was a state-of-the-art facility customized for the city’s elite, including a makeup room with a special passageway to the stage for Mardi Gras royalty to make grand entrances, and a glass wall so patrons could smoke in the lobby and still see the show.
+The Municipal Auditorium opened in January 1930, according to the Times-Picayune, as “at once an opera house, a stadium, a concert hall, a Greek theater, an exhibition room, a setting for Carnival balls and a little theater for amateur dramatics” It was a state-of-the-art facility customized for the city’s elite, including a makeup room with a special passageway to the stage for Mardi Gras royalty to make grand entrances, and a glass wall so patrons could smoke in the lobby and still see the show.

 Business leaders intended the auditorium to attract conventions and restore New Orleans’ cultural prestige following the loss of its beloved French Opera House to a fire in 1919.
 Their proposal, endorsed by the mayor, was to build the venue directly on Congo Square, where enslaved Africans and their descendants had introduced profoundly influential traditions of music and dance to the city.
 Opposition thwarted the plan, but not because hallowed ground was at stake: in the 1920s the square contained a park and swimming pool, and the Playground Community Service Commission objected on behalf of the (exclusively white) children who played there.